-- 5.6 The further savings projected to be required over the next 3 years are in addition to the £43.4m (17%) million saved in the last 5 years alone and the reduction in the Council's workforce of around 500 staff (12%) in the same period.
+- The further savings projected to be required over the next 3 years are in addition to the £55m (22%) million saved in the last 7 years alone and the reduction in the Council's workforce by more than 500 staff (12%) in the same period.
 The scale of the savings required is unprecedented and the cumulative effect of such savings over such a protracted period calls into question the sustainability of existing levels and methods of service, the funding models used to pay for local government services as well as the multitude of statutory duties placed on Councils. - 5.7 The MTBS should leave Councillors and members of the public in no doubt about the severity of the challenges the Council faces to remain financially sustainable.
 Angus Council has never faced a more serious challenge to its financial viability than that which lies ahead in the next few years.
 Significant improvements to the funding settlements received by Local Government compared to recent years would be necessary to lessen the severity of the challenge and that scenario seems unlikely. - 5.8 The Change Programme is the place where the Council holds its projects of innovation, efficiency and transformation.
 The Programme offers proposals which include stopping, reducing or co-producing services.
 The Programme is intended to identify the impacts on service provision and mitigate risks in advance of any agreed changes.
-It is important to note savings on the scale estimated to be required cannot be achieved without real and far reaching changes and reductions to services.
+It is important to note savings on the scale estimated to be required cannot be achieved without real and far reaching changes and reductions to the number and level of services provided by the Council.

-5.9 How Will The Strategy Be Used
+5.9 How Will the Strategy Be Used